 - A LITTLE GOES A LONG WAY.
 Especially for little ones or pets, one drop may be too much.
 Diluting allows you to use less than one drop, so you have an appropriate amount of essential oil.

 HOW MUCH DO I DILUTE?
 Dilution does not need to be precise.
 There are some general guidelines, but through experience, you will likely find that exact measurements are not necessary.
 Keep in mind that diluting does not lessen the effect of the essential oil.
 A drop is a drop and it will enter your skin whether it is applied with two drops of carrier oil or ten.
 For dilution instructions for a specific oil, look on the label or in the Essential Oil Desk Reference for exact recommendations.
 Here are a few recommended ratios to use as a guideline for dilution:

-NOTE: A few oils need to be further diluted to 20:80.
+NOTE: A few oils need to be further diluted.
 These in include the single oils basil, cassia, cinnamon bark, clove, cumin, lemongrass, lemon myrtle, mountain savory, oregano, thyme and the blends DiGize, Exodus II, GLF, ImmuPower, Longevity and Thieves.

 WHAT DO I LOOK FOR IN A CARRIER OIL?
 Quality.
 Look for words like COLD PRESSED, EXPELLOR PRESSED, UNREFINED, VIRGIN & ORGANIC.
 You have the purest essential oils on earth, so make sure you pair it with a carrier oil worthy of the job.

 WHICH CARRIER OIL DO I CHOOSE?
 Here are some of the most common carrier oils and some information about each to help you decide which one(s) fits your needs.